 Cocaine is a drug that affects the central nervous system.
 It starts by targeting the brain and the limbic system.
 It manipulates the system until there is a build-up of dopamine in the brain.
+Dopamine is responsible for regulating pleasure, reward, and motivation in the brain.
+Cocaine blocks the reuptake of dopamine, leading to an excessive accumulation of the neurotransmitter in the synaptic gap between neurons.
 This excess dopamine is what causes the feeling of euphoria and pleasure, which is normally the part that people get addicted to.
-Long-term use of cocaine can eventually rewrite the brain creating an intense physical and mental dependence.

 - Increased appetite

 - Suicidal thoughts

 - Nerve pain

 - Trouble concentrating